buffermint/landing-blog/source/_posts/how-to-get-your-first-10-customers-as-a-saas-startup.blade.md

 The ultimate goal is to create a community around your SaaS product, select a certain type of customer that will be the best fit for the product.

 Your first customers will always be people like yourself.
 But where to find them?
 It's easier than it seems.
-You need too many, just 10 people will be enough as a reliable customer base.
+You do not need too many, just 10 people will be enough as a reliable customer base.

 The first group that comes to mind is other founders you know in person.
 It can even be someone from your family or friend list.
 You need like-minded people who would love to pay for what you're offering.

-The other groups that come to mind are people you met through community events like meetups and conferences.

 There's a low-hanging fruit that will connect you will almost anyone, that is social media platforms.
 Utilize social media to get in touch with some people who will become potential.

+The other group is the people you meet through community events like meetups and conferences because you have to rely on your gut feeling and not scrutinize your judgment.
+If you feel the connection you might as well approach them.

 ## Determine the good and bad prospects

+You will have to make conscious efforts in order to make the sale.
+That's why going to bad prospects will be a waste of time and effort.

 Good prospects are the people who would use and pay for your product in the beginning.
 These are the people that you will not waste your time when you present your product to them.
 If they like it, they will buy it.

-Bad prospects are those who won't use or pay for your product even if you have presented it to them in person.
+Bad prospects are those who would not use or pay for your product even if you have presented it to them in person.
 They will not show interest in using what you have to offer, and they will not see the use of your product for themselves.
 You should not waste any time with them

 How do you know someone is a good prospect?